dmacdnld/math-is-fun/README.md

 math-trivia
 ===========

-A simple, real-time, Node application using Express, Socket.io, and React.
+A simple, real-time Node application using Express, Socket.io, and React.